 Rankings & Recognitions

-- Awarded the Law Society of Ontario Prize by Western Law for academic standing
+- Awarded the Law Society of Ontario Prize by Western Law for graduating as one of the top 15 students academically in the graduating class

 Education & Admissions